PeshwariNaan/Clothing-E-comm-with-RTK/README.md

-# ZTM Complete React Developer course
+# Full working eCommerce Project from ZTM Complete React Developer course

 This is a full working project for the ZTM Complete React developer Course.
 The course went through a variety of technologies to build this project including react context and legacy Redux.
 What the course did not address was using Redux Toolkit or responsive design.
 I have implemented both in my project code to keep up with these very important aspects of front-end developement and to expand my own knowledge.